 - Spacious rubber surfacing playground with lots of shade.

 We have also developed a parent handbook about the daycare and the various policies and procedures that have been developed to ensure the safety and well-being of your child.
 The parent handbook is available on our website too under Parent resources.
-The Enhanced health and safety protocol document supersedes our parent handbook during COVID-19.
-If you are interested in admitting your child to this program and would like further information, please feel free to call us for a virtual meeting/tour as during COVID-19, there are no in house tours.
+If you are interested in admitting your child to this program and would like further information, please feel free to call us for a meeting/tour that can be arranged.

 If you have any questions relating to information or general questions, please contact the Supervisor at 905 891 1279 or email us at firstname.lastname@example.org.